-Yoga Instructors / Practitioners, Continuing Education Certificate
+Yoga Instructors / Practitioners, Continuing Education Workforce Certificate

 This course series instructs students in the art and science of Yoga and teaches them the skills needed to become a Yoga Instructor.
 Yoga Instructors and Yoga Practitioners coach or instruct individuals or groups in beginner or intermediate yoga postures.
 They demonstrate the basic fundamentals of classical yoga practices and Asana techniques, observe participants, and explain corrective measures needed for participants to improve their skills and avoid injuries.
-Students will deepen their vinyasa yoga practice with 3-5 practices/week, learn the anatomy of yoga, learn alignment and modifications for 40+ postures, learn yoga teaching skills including effective cueing, hands-on assists and classroom management.
+Students will deepen their vinyasa yoga practice with 3-5 practices/week, learn the anatomy of yoga, learn alignment and modifications for 40+ postures, learn yoga teaching skills including effective cuing, hands-on assists and classroom management.

 This comprehensive 200-hour course series provides students with the knowledge and tools needed to teach beginner and intermediate Yoga classes.
 Training includes: classical Yoga practices and theories; hands-on experience in Asana technique; anatomical awareness; philosophy; teaching methodology; breathing; postural sequencing; observation; verbal instructions; physical support; meditation; and Yoga as a business.